 Accreditation and Approvals

-Upon passing the necessary licensure exams, AUA graduates are eligible to practice medicine in all 50 U.S. states, Canada, the United Kingdom, India, and worldwide.
+Upon passing the necessary licensure exams, AUA graduates are eligible to practice medicine in all 50 U.S. states, Canada, the United Kingdom, and other countries.

 The Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM- HP) is the legally constituted body established in 2003 under the aegis of the Caribbean Community (CARICOM), empowered to determine and prescribe standards and to accredit programs of medical, dental, veterinary and other health professions education on behalf of the contracting parties in CARICOM.
 CAAM-HP serves as the means of providing the assurance of quality that generates confidence in the principal stakeholders, students and the public.
 CAAM-HP has been recognized by the World Federation for Medical Education, the ECFMG and the US Department of Education.